haenaylee/haenaylee.github.io/_projects/drawing.md

 category: fun
 ---

-After graduating from college, I've thought a lot about what kind of life or career might make me happy.

-I've recently began introducing more of my childhood passions back into my life.
-I think those things that sparked us as a kid
+After my first job out of college, I've been thinking a lot about what kind of life or career might make me happy.
+I thought about the things that sparked me as a kid and began to reintroduce them back into my life, hoping they might point me in the right directions.

 English and art were the subjects I were effortlessly good at as a kid.
-From elementary to high school, I would write consistently write ten pages for a one page prompt, or go into the art classroom every lunch and recess to perfect my dragon teapot sculpture.
-I lost touch with my creative side for a while
+From elementary to high school, I would  consistently write ten pages for a one page prompt, or spend every lunch and recess in the art classroom perfecting my sculptures.
+I lost touch with my creative side while I was focusing on becoming an engineer, but I am thrilled to revisit it as an adult, with an extraordinary sense of artistic and financial freedom.

 My goal is to practice the Renaissance-era style of drawing (and perhaps painting) until I can bring a particular vision of mine to life.
 It will be my way of acknowledging and processing the suffering in the world.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/practice.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/practice.jpg" title="practice" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/dancer.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/dancer.jpg" title="dancer" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/hisoka.jpg" title="hisoka" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/hisoka.jpg" title="hisokas" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">